dsreddy80/ps239T-final-project/README.md

 data:

-1. Data.txt: Manually-compiled file of all raw data from the Annenberg/Pew Archive of Presidential Campaign Discourse, previously available only via a third-party database platform in CD-ROM format, designed for use with Windows XP
+1. Data.txt: Manually-compiled file of all raw data from the Annenberg/Pew Archive of Presidential Campaign Discourse, previously available only via a third-party database platform in CD-ROM format designed for use with Windows XP

-2. annenberg_pew_data.csv: Tabular dataset of 3371 observations of 12 variables, combining all meta-data and campaign document text
+2. annenberg_pew_data.csv: Tabular dataset of 3371 observations of 12 variables, combining all meta-data and campaign document texts from the Archive

 ** Neither of these files are contained in the repo, because they are larger than 25MB **

 code:

-01_import_and_clean.R: Imports unstructured data from the Annenberg/Pew Archive, reshapes into tabular format and cleans (further cleaning still to be performed), and exports to annenberg_pew_data.csv.
+01_import_and_clean.R: Imports unstructured data from the Annenberg/Pew Archive, reshapes into tabular format and cleans (further cleaning would be useful), and exports to annenberg_pew_data.csv.

 02_analysis.R: Subsets and prepares data for text analysis using tm package.
-Creates general and party-specific DTMs of all words.
+Creates general and party-specific DTMs.
 Conducts descriptive analysis to find correlations among terms to inform "neoliberal elitism" dictionary.
 Creates general and party-specific DTMs of neoliberal elitist rhetoric.

-03_results_and_viz.R: Vizualizes results with wordclouds, tables, party-specific barplots, and comparative barplot.
+03_results_and_viz.R: Vizualizes word counts of neoliberal elitist rhetoric by party, with wordclouds, party-specific barplots, and a comparative overlapping barplot.

 results: